Near-Optimal Private Tests for Simple and MLR Hypotheses: Simulation

 \subsection{Simple Hypothesis}

 We study a simple hypothesis testing problem with $H_0:$ $t$ distribution with d.f.\ $=1$ and $H_1:$ equally weighted mixture of two $t$ distributions, one with d.f.\ $=1$ and the other with d.f.\ $=1.1$ and noncentrality parameter $0.1$.
-We compare four methods: $\mu_{DP}(\underline{\ell};\ep)$, \texttt{ncLLR} \citep{canonne2019structure}, the private Kolmogorov--Smirnov (KS) test, and the private Cramér--von Mises (CvM) test \citep{awan2025differentially}.
-Note that, in this and the following simulations, the sample size ranges from $100$ to $3{,}200$, and the $p$-values for $\mu_{DP}(\underline{\ell};\ep)$ and \texttt{ncLLR} are computed using \eqref{eq: p-value}, whereas \texttt{LLR}, \texttt{KS} and \texttt{CvM} have exact type I error, up to Monto Carlo errors (following the implementations in \citet{awan2025differentially}).
+We compare five methods: (i) our proposed $\mu_{DP}(\underline{\ell};\ep)$, (ii) \texttt{ncLLR} \citep{canonne2019structure}, (iii) \texttt{K-V} \citep{karwa_finite_2017}, (iv) the private Kolmogorov--Smirnov (KS) test, and (v) the private Cramér--von Mises (CvM) test \citep{awan2025differentially}.
+Note that, in this and the following simulations, the sample size ranges from $100$ to $3{,}200$, and the $p$-values for all the methods are computed using \eqref{eq: p-value}.

-Figure~\ref{fig:SimpleHT_MixtureT} shows that our testing method achieves substantially higher power than the competing methods, while the \texttt{KS} and \texttt{CvM} tests struggle to distinguish the mixture $t$ alternatives.
+Figure~\ref{fig:SimpleHT_MixtureT} shows that our testing method achieves substantially higher power than the competing methods and approaches the non-private \texttt{LLR} as the sample size increases, indicating that it effectively captures the signal in the mixture $t$ alternatives even under privacy constraints.
+In contrast, several competing methods exhibit noticeably lower power; in particular, \texttt{CvM} and \texttt{K-V} struggle to distinguish the mixture t alternatives.